aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to CSV in C++ Applications" h2="Convert PDF to CSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting PDF to CSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PDF to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to CSV.
+Converting PDF to CSV in C++ can be easily achieved with the help of Aspose.Total for C++, a comprehensive file format automation library.
+This two-step process is simple and straightforward.

+In the first step, you can use Aspose.PDF for C++ to export PDF to XLSX.
+This library provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and printing.
+It also supports a variety of file formats, including PDF, XPS, TIFF, HTML, and more.

+In the second step, you can use Aspose.Cells for C++ to convert XLSX to CSV.
+This Spreadsheet Programming API provides a comprehensive set of features to create, edit, and manipulate spreadsheets.
+It supports a variety of file formats, including XLSX, XLS, ODS, CSV, and more.
+It also offers features such as data validation, worksheet protection, and charting.

+By using Aspose.Total for C++, you can easily convert PDF to CSV in C++.
+This library provides a comprehensive set of features to automate file format conversion, making it a great choice for developers who need to convert PDF to CSV in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}